 The second and bigger disadvantage is that your opponent can see what card you take from the discard pile.
 If you pick up a seven of clubs to match the seven of diamonds in your hand, you may never get that third seven because your opponent will hold onto it until the end of the game.

 Watch Your Opponent's Draws From the Discard Pile

 If your opponent is foolish enough not to follow the above tip, you can gain an advantage simply by holding onto cards that your opponent might be trying to collect.
 If you are deciding whether to discard a six of clubs or a six of diamonds, and you saw your opponent pick up a seven of diamonds, you should discard the six of clubs first.

 Pay Attention to What Cards Are Being Discarded

 In some cases, this can give you information about an opponent's hand; cards close to what your opponent discards are usually safer to throw away.

 The biggest benefit of paying attention to the discard pile is to be aware of what is left in the deck.
 If two jacks have already been discarded, your pair of jacks is never going to become a meld, and you should get rid of it.

 Discard Higher Value Cards Rather Than Lower Ones

-Your opponent, in accordance with the above tip, may discard some high cards early on, and give you what you need to complete a meld.
+Your opponent, following the above tip, may discard some high cards early on and give you what you need to complete a meld.
 As the game continues, the risk of holding deadwood high cards increases, and you should probably dump any deadwood face cards by the time the deck is halfway gone.